FrancescoDeVittori/DMC12-serializer/README.md

 Distributed under the MIT license.
 Copyright (c) 2006-2012 Francesco De Vittori, Board International SA

-#### Usage
+#### Basic Usage

 Assuming you have this UDT in VB6:

--todo-
+    Type Monster
+        Name as String
+        Legs as Integer
+        Victims() as String
+        BirthDate as Date
+    End Type

-You first have to define a .NET class with the same shape as the VB6 UDT.
+You first define a .NET class with the same shape.
 Please note that I said 'class', not 'struct'.
 Fields must be exposed as public properties (in the same order) with public get and set.
 The class (and any referenced class) must have a public parameterless constructor.
 The types must match in size: int becomes short, long becomes int, etc.

+    public class Monster
+    {
+        public string Name { get; set; }
+        public short Legs { get; set; }
+        public string[] Victims { get; set; }
+        public DateTime BirthDate { get; set; }
+    }

+You serialize the VB6 UDT with the Put method:

 -todo-

-You serialize the VB6 UDT (Universal Data Type) with the Put method:

--todo-

-In .NET, you deserialize using DMC12 Serializer:
+In .NET, you deserialize the structure using DMC12 Serializer:

--todo-
+    var fs = File.OpenRead("myfile.bin");
+    var serializer = new DMC12Serializer.DMC12Serializer();
+    var monster = (Monster)(serializer.Deserialize(fs, typeof(Monster)));

+You can pass any kind of Stream, or a byte array of you prefer.
-You serialize from C# using DCM12Serializer:
+To go in the opposite direction, you serialize from C# using DCM12Serializer:

--todo-
+    var fs = File.OpenWrite("myfile.bin");
+    var serializer = new DMC12Serializer.DMC12Serializer();
+    serializer.Serialize(fs, myMonster);

-You deserialize in VB6 with the Get method:
+You can now load the structure in VB6 with the Get method:

 -todo-